 - Students may wear the chapel uniform any day.
-On days when students do not attend chapel, they may choose to wear: - Khaki shorts - Khaki or long black pants - o Green, navy blue, black, or white crested polo (long or short sleeve) - Crested oxford shirt (long or short sleeves) - o Girls: Khaki shorts, capris, or scooters - o Girls: White blouse - o Girls: One-piece green dress - BCS T-shirts and spirit wear may be worn only on Fridays or special days approved in advance by the administration. - Field trip t shirts must be worn on the day of the field trip.
+On days when students do not attend chapel, they may choose to wear: - Khaki or black shorts - Khaki or black pants - Green, navy blue, black, or white crested polo (long or short sleeve) - Crested oxford shirt (long or short sleeves) - o Girls: Khaki shorts, capris, or scooters - o Girls: White blouse - Girls: One-piece green dress - BCS T-shirts and spirit wear may be worn only on Fridays or special days approved in advance by the administration. - Field trip t shirts must be worn on the day of the field trip.